PoroCYon/Altar.NET/README.md

-LIBALTAR
+Altar.NET
 ======================

-Game Maker 8 data.win unpacker and disassembler (non-YYC), based on [libaltar](https://github.com/kvanberendonck/libaltar) and [Mirrawrs's site](http://undertale.rawr.ws/).
+Game Maker 8 data.win unpacker and disassembler (non-YYC), based on [libaltar](https://github.com/kvanberendonck/libaltar) and [Mirrawrs's data site](http://undertale.rawr.ws/).

-Contains a lot of pointer-littered spaghetti code, because it's based on libaltar.
+Contains a lot of pointer-littered spaghetti code, because it's basically a continuation of libaltar, but in C#.

+I'm not sure if this counts as 'redistribution of modified [libaltar] source', but including their notice just in case.